 Deaths of despair are defined as deaths to drug, alcohol, and suicide, and often associated with socioeconomic factors.
 Unemployment during the Great Recession (December 2007–June 2009) was associated with an increase in suicide deaths and drug overdose deaths.

-By extending the lock down, states are denying People of their livelihoods, social ties as well as their sense of security possibly leading to the aforementioned deaths of despair.
-There is definitely a choice that has to be made, but that choice is not between rising unemployment or death, because unemployment also kills.
+By extending the lockdown, states are denying People their livelihoods, social ties as well a sense of security, possibly leading to increased deaths of despair.
+There is definitely a choice that has to be made, but that choice is not between rising unemployment or deaths.
+Unemployment also kills.